IAL Acad. year 2020/2021 Winter semester 5 credits

 Student learns to present and defend the results of the small project

 The student will learn the fundamentals of algorithm complexity and will be able to use gained knowledge in the design of programmes.
-The student learns the principles of dynamic memory allocation and he will exercise them on the model system.
 Student acquaints with basic abstract data types and to command its implementation and exploitation.
 The student learns and commands recursive and non-recursive notation of basic algorithms and will be able to use gained knowledge in the design of programmes.
 Student understands the implementation and analysis of most of the used algorithms for searching and sorting.
-The student will learn the principles of methods of proving of the correctness of programs (Wirth) and with basic concepts of construction of proved programs (Dijkstra) and will be able to use gained knowledge in the design of programmes.
+The student will learn the selected graph algorithms, the dynamic programming and the basic concepts of construction of proved programs (Dijkstra).

 Why is the course taught

 Almost all computer programs need to store data during their execution.
 Students will make familiar with common data structures and understand their properties.
 It allows them later to choose the right data structure for a particular purpose.
 Students also learn algorithms associated with discussed data structures and will be able to analyse and evaluate them using the asymptotic time complexity method.

 - Basic knowledge of the programming in C programming language

 - Honzík, J., Hruška, T., Máčel, M.: Vybrané kapitoly z programovacích technik, Ed.stř.VUT Brno,1991.